dinanathsj29/progressive-web-apps-pwa-tutorial/readme.md

  </figure>
 </p>

 1.4.
-What Progressive Web Apps (PWAs) are not?
+What Progressive Web Apps (PWAs) are not
 ---------------------

 Progressive Web Apps (PWAs) are not:
 - The end of all native app development
 - What every web content needs to get converted into